 Hi, I’m Palashi!

 I’m an Assistant Professor and Canada Research Chair for Technological Inclusion in the School of Interactive Arts and Technology at Simon Fraser University.
 Prior to this, I was a President’s Postdoctoral Fellow in the Department of Communication at the University of California, San Diego.
+I am on leave for the academic year 2025-2026.

-I think a lot about what is considered normative and what is normalized in worlds of computing, including where it comes from and how it becomes common sense.
+As a scholar, I think a lot about what is considered normative and what is normalized in worlds of computing, including where it comes from and how it becomes common sense.
 To this end, I am often pursuing alternative understandings of computing that challenge or resist such norms.
 I am guided by historical, material and corporeal knowledge of marginalized communities to question as well as re-imagine worlds of technology.

 💡 Critical and Interpretive Studies of Technology